scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

 Step 2: Projecting Photons to Create Specific Observations
 ==========================================================

 At this point the photons can be projected along a line of sight to create a specific synthetic observation.
 First, it is necessary to set up a spectral model for the Galactic absorption cross-section, similar to the spectral model for the emitted photons set up previously.
-Here again, there are multiple options, but for the current example we use ``TableAbsorbModel``, which allows one to use an absorption cross section vs. energy table written in HDF5 format (available in the xray_data.tar.gz file mentioned previously).
-This method also takes the column density ``N_H`` in units of :math:`10^{20}~{\rm cm}^{-2}` as an additional argument.
+Here again, there are multiple options, but for the current example we use ``TableAbsorbModel``, which allows one to use an absorption cross section vs. energy table written in HDF5 format (available in the `xray_data.tar.gz <http://yt-project.org/data/xray_data.tar.gz>`_ file mentioned previously).
+This method also takes the column density ``N_H`` in units of :math:`10^{22}~{\rm cm}^{-2}` as an additional argument.

 .. code-block:: python